Sposito/Pensieve/zettel/paper-review/the-unix-time-sharing-system.md

 # The UNIX Time-Sharing System Review

 ## Introduction
-The [[Unix]] Time-Sharing System written in 1974 about 4 or 5 years down the first functional version of Unix is a nice and fair reflection from Dennis Richie Ken Thompson about the system key strengths and capabilities namely its file system, process management and the shell.
+The [[unix]] Time-Sharing System written in 1974 about 4 or 5 years down the first functional version of Unix is a nice and fair reflection from Dennis Richie Ken Thompson about the system key strengths and capabilities namely its file system, process management and the shell.
 It is a very fortunate reading at the beginning of an Operational Systems discipline as time has proved it so fundamental for the field in the years to come.

 ## Summary